With Babies and Banners: Story of the Women's Emergency Brigade

-With Babies and Banners: Story of the Women's Emergency Brigade is a 1979 documentary film directed by Lorraine Gray about the General Motors sit-down strike in 1936–1937 that focuses uniquely on the role of women using archival footage and interviews.
+With Babies and Banners: Story of the Women's Emergency Brigade is a 1979 American documentary film directed by Lorraine Gray about the General Motors sit-down strike in 1936–1937 that focuses on the role of women using archival footage and interviews.
 It provides an inside look at women's roles in the strike.
 It was nominated for an Academy Award for Best Documentary Feature.